-Spread spectrum radios spread the normally narrowband information signal over a relatively wide band of frequencies.
-This allows the communications to be more immune to noise and interference from RF sources such as pagers, cellular phones and multipath.
-The RF401A-series radios reduce susceptibility to RF interference from other spread spectrum devices by providing user-selectable frequency hopping patterns.
+Spread-spectrum radios spread the normally narrowband information signal over a relatively wide band of frequencies.
+This allows the communications to be more immune to noise and interference from RF sources such as pagers, cellular phones, and multipath.
+The RF407-series radios reduce susceptibility to RF interference from other spread-spectrum devices by providing user-selectable frequency-hopping patterns.

-The RF401A-series radios can provide up to one mile transmission range when using an inexpensive whip antenna.
-The radios can provide up to 10 mile transmission range when using a higher gain directional antenna at ideal conditions.
+The RF407-series radios can provide up to three miles transmission range with an inexpensive whip antenna.
+The radios can provide greater than 16 mile transmission range when using a higher gain directional antenna at ideal conditions.
 Compatible antennas are described in Section 7.7.1, Compatible Antennas (p.
-9).
+8).